mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 });
 </script>

-As you can see, sockjs-node starts to "jam" around 45,000 messages.
+As you can see, sockjs-node starts to slow down around 45,000 messages.

 Another observation: there are additional costs involved to support higher number of connections.
 Partially it is related to unnecessary json encoding when sockjs-node server broadcasts the message.